inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 <br>

 `Step 3` Set up the Spark Session
-Create a spark session with a reference to the predefined spark config
+Create a Spark session with a reference to the predefined Spark config.
 ```python
 spark = SparkSession.builder \
     .config(conf=sc.getConf()) \
     .getOrCreate()
 ```

-Once the session has been activated then you can read data from GCS into your spark dfs
+Once the session has been activated then you can read data from GCS into your Spark DataFrames.
 ```python
 # read in data
 df_green = spark.read.parquet('gs://ny-taxi-data-for-spark/pq/green/*/*')